-"To provide high quality personal and family / whanau orientated comprehensive evidence based primary medical care that continues over time, is anticipatory as well as responsive, and is not limited by the age, sex, race, religion, or social circumstances of patients, while generating sufficient income to support those services (including appropriate remuneration to staff and GP)".
+"To provide high quality, personal and family / whanau orientated comprehensive and evidence based primary medical care that continues over time, is anticipatory as well as responsive, and is not limited by the age, sex, race, religion, or social circumstances of patients, while generating sufficient income to support those services (including appropriate remuneration to staff and GP)".

 - High Quality means we aim to offer the best available medical advice and management, either within the practice or by referral, without compromise.
 This necessitates a number of changes, namely: